coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 If everything went well, the output should indicate that the Nginx service is `active (running)`.

-3. If you wish to confirm Nginx's operation via a web browser, navigate to:
+c.
+If you wish to confirm Nginx's operation via a web browser, navigate to:

 ```
 http://example.com